Love in an Elevator

 "Love in an Elevator" is a song performed by American rock band Aerosmith, written by Steven Tyler and Joe Perry.
-It was released in August 1989 as the lead single from their third album with Geffen Records, Pump, released in September.
-It peaked at No. 5 on the Billboard Hot 100 and reached No. 1 on the Hot Mainstream Rock Tracks chart.
-The RIAA certified it gold.
+It was released in August 1989 as the lead single from their third album with Geffen Records, Pump, released the following month.
+It peaked at No. 5 on the US Billboard Hot 100 chart and reached No. 1 on the Billboard Album Rock Tracks chart.
+The Recording Industry Association of America (RIAA) certified the song gold.

 Background

-According to Tyler, the song was based on an actual experience where he was making out with a woman in an elevator and the doors opened.
+According to Steven Tyler, the song was based on an actual experience where he was making out with a woman in an elevator and the doors opened.
 Tyler said that "It felt like a lifetime waiting for those doors to close."

 Recording

 "Love in an Elevator", like the other tracks on Pump, was recorded at Little Mountain Sound Studios in Vancouver.
 The song was produced by Bruce Fairbairn and was engineered by Mike Fraser with Ken Lomas as second engineer, and in addition to Aerosmith – Steven Tyler (lead vocals), Joe Perry (guitars, backing vocals), Brad Whitford (guitars, backing vocals), Tom Hamilton (bass, backing vocals), and Joey Kramer (drums) – were Bob Dowd (backing vocals), Bruce Fairbairn (backing vocals), and Catherine Epps (elevator operator).